 over the last two years, the ratio has increased

+significantly.
 Demographic factors, mainly the increase in

 households, have slowly increased the demand